aregsar/aregsarblog/blog/2020/working-with-linux-file-permissions/index.md

 chmod -R permissions directory

+### Permissions classes and types

-When we list the file or directory permissions with the ls command, they are divided into three ownership blocks in the following order:
+When we list the file or directory permissions with the ls command, they are divided into three ownership classes in the following order:

 [user-owner-permissions][group-owner-permissions][non-owner-permissions]

-Each block has three bits associated with it.
-Each bit corresponds to a permission type in following order:
+Each class has three bits associated with it, where each bit corresponds to a permission type in following order:

 [rwx][rwx][rwx]

-Where:
+The rwx permission types are:

-r=read permission bit
+r=read permission
-w=write permission bit
+w=write permission
-x=execute permission bit
+x=execute permission

-When a the permission has a dash `-` instead of the corresponding permission letter, it means that it is not allowed.
+For each position, when a permission bit has a dash `-` instead of the permission type, it means that the corresponding permission type is turned off.
+Otherwise the permission type in that position is on.

-So for example `rwxrw-r--` means the user that owns the file has all permissions, the group that owns the file only has read and write permissions and the non owner users only have read permissions.
+So for example `rwxrw-r--` means the user that owns the file has all permissions, the group that owns the file only has read and write permissions and the non owner users class only have read permissions.

-To set the permissions to `rwxrw-r--` there are two general methods we can use.
+### Setting the permissions

+There are two ways to set the permission types.
+One uses the octal number system to specify which permission bits are turned on or off.
+The other uses letters and symbols to turn the the permission bits on or off.

-The first is the using the octal number system:
+Below is an example the octal number system is used to set the permissions:

 ```bash
 chmod 764 somefile
 ```

-This will set the file permissions to `rwxrw-r--` using the `111110100` which is the octal number system binary code for 764.
+This will set the file permissions to `rwxrw-r--` using the binary number `111110100` which is the octal number system binary code for 764.

 If we superimpose the permissions with the binary code we get: